dhammateca/dhammapada-munindo/manuscript/markdown/dhp-14.md

 modesty in eating and contentment\\
 with one’s dwelling place,\\
 devotion to mindful intent:\\
-this is the Teaching of the Buddha.
+this is the teaching of the Buddha.

 186-187.\\
 Not in great wealth\\